stperrakis/stperrakis.github.io/_pages/cv.md

 - Researched and designed systems for topic modeling of domain-specific emails.

 **Internship in AIIA laboratory**
-*Aristotle university of Thessaloniki - under the guidance of prof. Ioannis Pitas*
+*Aristotle university of Thessaloniki - under the guidance of Prof. Ioannis Pitas*
 - Studied RNNs and their functionalities, as well as their use-cases.
 - Prepared presentations about RNNs and their variants.
 - Worked on tracking tasks using UAV videos.